 Unlike most other brands, The Laundress detergents are very sophisticated, containing a high concentration of four different enzymes: protease removes protein stains, amylase removes starches, lipase removes oils, and cellulose removes soil particles like lint and fuzz.

-Softener adds a coating onto fabrics that makes fibers feel smooth (and nice!).
+Fabric softener adds a coating onto fabrics that makes fibers feel smooth (and nice!).
 When washing cottons and linens only, use fabric conditioner (also called fabric softener) or dryer sheets to add scent, reduce static, decrease drying time, and ease ironing.
+While some detergents may have some conditioner in their formula, fabric conditioner is not the same as detergent.

 Which is better: fabric softener or dryer sheets?